kumar-github/tutorial-resources/README.md

 ### Disabling Individual Endpoints

-If you want to disable an individual endpoint, you can use the respective `management.endpoint.<ENDPOINT_ID>.enabled` property as below.
+To disable an individual endpoint, you can use the respective `management.endpoint.<ENDPOINT_ID>.enabled` property as below.

 ~~~properties
 management.endpoint.health.enabled=false